LouisDesdoigts/dLux/docs/usage.md

     psf_npixels, psf_pixel_scale, psf_oversample)
 ```

-Lets have a look at our object:
+Let's have a look at our object:

 ```python
 print(optics)